eseidel/space_traders/packages/openapi/doc/SystemsApi.md

 Get Jump Gate

 Get jump gate details for a waypoint.
 Requires a waypoint of type `JUMP_GATE` to use.
-Waypoints connected to this jump gate can be
+Waypoints connected to this jump gate can be found by querying the waypoints in the system.

 ### Example
 ```dart